iotaledger/documentation-platform/docs/hub/0.1/overview.md

 # Hub Overview

-IOTA Hub is a multi-user-wallet used by those with custody of other’s tokens and those requiring the secure management of IOTA tokens.
-Companies can use Hub to manage the complicated tasks associated with deposits and withdrawals of IOTA.
+**Hub is a multi-user-wallet that offers you an easy way to manage deposits and withdrawals of IOTA tokens.**

+It can be time consuming to create an application that manages IOTA tokens for multiple users.
+To make the process quicker and easier, we created Hub as a standalone module that can be integrated into existing software environments.

-Hub was developed with security in mind and includes a number of options to protect tokens in the Hub.
-These include test coverage, separated signing servers, and secure gRPC connections.
+For security, Hub includes a number of options to protect IOTA tokens, including test coverage, a signing server, and secure gRPC connections.

-Hub was developed as a standalone module, separate from the IOTA Node or Client software, to allow for easy integration into existing software environments.
+Hub is beneficial for the following use cases:
+* **Cryptocurrency exchange:** Use Hub to facilitate the deposit and withdrawal of IOTA tokens
+* **Custodial service:** Use Hub to manage clients' IOTA tokens
+* **Settlement layer in an existing application:** Use Hub to integrate IOTA payments in an existing application

+## Limitations

+Hub prevents the re-use of deposit addresses, **but** doesn't prevent users from sending IOTA tokens to deposit addresses after a sweep.
+Users **must** take responsibility for not using spent addresses.

+However, if a user fails to follow instructions correctly, you can [move funds from a spent address](https://github.com/iotaledger/rpchub/blob/master/docs/hip/001-sign_bundle.md).

-### Repository
+## Repository
-To jump directly to the IOTA Hub source code on [Github](https://github.com/iotaledger/rpchub)
+Jump directly to the Hub source code on [Github](https://github.com/iotaledger/rpchub)

-### Releases
-See the Github page for [Release](https://github.com/iotaledger/rpchub/releases)